GoogleContainerTools/kaniko/README.md

 Its particularly useful when your context is, for example, a git repository, and you want to build one of its subfolders instead of the root folder.

+#### --create

+Creates an amazon ECR repository.
+The name is inferred from the destination or cache repository.
+Defaults to false.

 #### --customPlatform